 Megan Reznick and Claire Berman were invited to give a presentation to the IMPAACT CAB during their network meeting.
-On June 14th, Megan and gave Claire а presentation on what we learned from our PHACS CAB about strategies for creating and sustaining CABs.
-The presentation focused on the insights. experiences, and wisdom that the PHACS CAB shared with us in creating the CAB handbook.
-Megan and Claire also presented ways for CABs to be a part of research studies.
+On June 14th, Megan and Claire gave а presentation on what we learned from our PHACS CAB about strategies for creating and sustaining CABs.
+The presentation focused on the insights. experiences, and wisdom that the PHACS CAB shared with us in creating CAB handbook. the Megan and Claire also presented ways for CABs to be a part of research studies.
 We showed the PHACS whiteboard video and Photovoice video.
 Being at the IMPAACT meeting was a great chance for us to share some of the PHACS CAB's great work.
-It was also a great opportunity learn from to the IMPAACT CAB about some of their best practices.
+It was also a great opportunity from learn the to about IMPAACT CAB some of their best practices.
 We hope it was just the beginning of a long collaboration with the IMPAACT CAB!

-Research updates: The HECC is continuing its efforts to do formal research around issues that the CAB has identified as priorities.
+Research updates: The HECC is continuing its efforts to do formal research around issues the CAB that has identified as priorities.
 These priorities include stigma, disclosure, and health literacy.
 Currently, the HECC is working to find а funding opportunity for us to continue the work around stigma that we started last year with the CAB.
 Another important update is that coding for the focus groups and interviews that Claire and Deborah Kacanek did at 8 AMP Up sites is nearly completed.
 Coding is where responses from the focus groups and interviews are put into categories.
-This helps researchers to understand the results of the study.
+This researchers to helps understand the results of the study.
 And finally, Claire is leading a small team to publish a paper about the process of creating the HIV Disclosure Comics.
 The goal of this paper will be to show other studies how they can create health education materials in equal partnership with CABs through taking an audiencecentered approach.
 This paper will also share the wisdom that caregivers shared with us around their disclosure personal decisions.